Is Your Work for Accommodation in New Zealand a Fair Deal?

 The Choice of Accommodation or a Paid Wage

-Before you start working with your host, you must be offered a choice of either work for a selected amount of hours in exchange for accommodation or paid at least minimum wage.
-Under New Zealand law, you are entitled to a full wage with only 5% deduction for accommodation for your labour, unless you and your host have both agreed on a fair contract.
+Before you start working with your host, you must be offered a choice of either a wage (i.e. money) with accommodation costs deducted or at least full minimum wage.
+Under New Zealand law, you are entitled to a full wage with a maximum of 5% deduction for accommodation for your labour, unless you and your host have both agreed on a fair contract.
 See more about that in the section below.

 Do You Need a Contract to Work for Accommodation?